Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 it's been a while since I updated this part last, hasn't it?
 Anyways, I just added the AddDefaultidentityMigration 3:39
 I think I finally got the Data folder figured out.
+3:44
+Made the category class in the Models project.